-The NAACP Boston Branch is launching a collaboration with McLean Hospital to help expand the reach of McLean’s award-winning public awareness campaign, Deconstructing Stigma: A Change in Thought Can Change a Life, within communities of color.
+The NAACP Boston Branch is collaborating with McLean Hospital to help expand the reach of McLean’s award-winning public awareness campaign, Deconstructing Stigma: A Change in Thought Can Change a Life, within communities of color.
 Through this effort, we hope to bring a message of resilience, hope, and education to Boston’s communities of color.

 It is not uncommon for people to feel overwhelmed, stressed, depressed, and anxious at some point in their lives.
 All too often, people do not seek help for these common and highly treatable symptoms because they are fearful of being judged by friends, family, or health care providers.
 Some may even feel that by seeking help, they are weak or “crazy.”
 That is the negative power of stigma.
 Stigma prevents people from getting the help they need.